laibaali500/breakout-game/README.md

 # breakout-game
-A simple rendition of the classic Breakout game.
+*A simple rendition of the classic Breakout game.*

 ## What does this project do?
 This project uses an Object-Oriented Approach to recreate this popular arcade game in PyGame.

-Overview of each file:
+Overview of each code file:
 - 'main.py': contains the PyGame event loop.
 - 'game.py': contains the Game class, which handles game logic, sprites, collisions, and user inputs.
 - 'paddle.py': contains the Paddle class, which creates a paddle rect and handles user inputs.